Short bio for presenters

 Heart driven songs combined with a beautiful tenor and fluid guitar playing, Michael Veitch is highly regarded by many of his singer-songwriting peers.
 His music visits the past without regret and the future with an optimist’s eye while his lyrics and melody weave a narrative of world class performance.

-It’s every person’s dream to get paid for what they love, intertwining that work with their heart’s passion and making a difference in the world.
+It’s every person’s dream to get to do what they love, intertwining that work with their heart’s passion and making a difference in the world.
 And that’s exactly how Michael Veitch lives his life.

 A boy who sang before he talked, when Michael first heard the Beatles as a young child, he knew then that music was what he wanted to do for the rest of his life.
 And the same passion that propelled his love of music, and later on writing, is also what led Michael into environmental and social activism, where he now holds a degree in Community Action.
 Michael was a professional photographer who already had an eye to capture life in a single picture, his songwriting mixed with activism mirrored his same ability to capture snapshots with pen and ink.
 Michael writes songs about real issues and explores a deeper range of those of the heart.